 Such times are unavoidable and it is only human to allow your employees to take time off to mourn and manage responsibilities.

 A sabbatical leave is a leave when an employee is in need of a break from work, either for physical and mental illness or to pursue his interests other than office work.
-It usually extends beyond three months unlike normal leave and assures the employee of his/her employment being intact when they come back.
+It usually extends beyond three months unlike normal leave and assures the employee of his/her employment is intact when they come back.

 Sabbaticals are usually taken by employees of educational institutes who are pursuing higher education or are doing any kind of research work.

-If you are a woman, and have to call in sick on the first day of your period, I feel you.
+If you are a woman and have to call in sick on the first day of your period, I feel you.
 If you're a man, you'd argue that it's unfair.
 But trust me, as I write this, I know thousands of working women would second this thought.

-Most young women call in sick on the first day of their period because of unbearable cramps, weakness, or simply because it is impossible for them to get out of the bed.
-Companies like Culture Machine, Gozoop, Matrubhimi are amongst the pioneer companies to finally address this issue.
+Most young women call in sick on the first day of their period because of unbearable cramps, weakness, or simply because it is impossible for them to get out of bed.
+Companies like Culture Machine, Gozoop, Matrubhimi are among the pioneer companies to finally address this issue.
 These companies add up to 6 additional leaves for women employees who cannot get to work during their periods.

-Compensatory Off Leave
+10. Compensatory Off Leave

 Compensatory off leave is a leave when an employee has worked additional hours in a workweek or when a holiday falls on an employee's scheduled day off.
 It also provides flexibility at work for employees.
-These policies and rules generally depend upon particular organisation.
+These policies and rules generally depend upon the particular organisation.

 What types of leave are Employees entitled to?

-Sick Leave, Casual Leave, Religious holiday, Paternity Leave, Period Leave, Maternity Leave and Compensatory leave are the leaves Employees entitled to.
+Sick Leave, Casual Leave, Religious holiday, Paternity Leave, Period Leave, Maternity Leave and Compensatory leave are the leaves employees entitled to.

 How many leaves are allowed in a year?